 People don’t know about Men’s Rights.
 Nobody knew about International Men’s Day (IMD).
 Many people said IMD is false, many laughed about it.
 I wrote “Purush” to increase awareness about it.

 Q. Why do you think marriages are breaking in India?

 It is because of the absence of mutual respect.
 People don’t have mutual respect today.
 Dignity is absent.
-Superiority complex is stumbling block in a relation.
+Superiority complex is a stumbling block in a relation.
 We are asking equal rights in law but emotional equality is absent.
 Women think denying sex to the husband is empowerment.
 We consider everything – Money, Family, Status, Reference, Education etc. to finalize a marriage but not mutual respect.
 Everyone has their own opinion and unless the partners respect each other’s opinion they can’t be happily married.

 Q. Do you see any reason for this unnecessary growth of malignant feminism?
 What are the forces behind this?

 Whatever we see today is not feminism.
 They have not read feminism.
 Many real feminists don’t support modern feminists.
 Reason – modern feminists want to be pampered.
 They might have done good things in past and some of them lead good family life but says diff things to be popular.
 They have political backing.

-Q. In your life as a marriage counselor, what kinds of domestic crimes did you see these genders committing more and why?
+Q. In your life as a marriage counsellor, what kinds of domestic crimes did you see these genders committing more and why?

 I found that women commit more adultery compared to men.
 In terms of domestic violence, both men and women are equal.
 Women commit huge mental torture which is equivalent to physical violence.
 Mental torture is intolerable.
 Women provoke men for violence and a lot of women do beat men in domestic relations.